JimLynchCodes/SD-whitepaper/README.md

 <img src="./images/mobile-ui-v1.jpg"/>

-Now let's dive deeper into explaining each one each one.
+Now let's dive deeper into explaining each one.

 <br/>